AlexanderMann/dotfiles/useful-scripts.md

 ### Find checked in code, replace across the entire repo: `git grep ... sed ...`

-Finds the files which have whatever pattern you're looking for, then pipes them into `sed` which is able to replace all occurences of _any pattern_ in that files etc.
+Finds the files which have whatever pattern you're looking for, then pipes them into `sed` which is able to replace all occurrences of _any pattern_ in that files etc.

 ```sh
 git grep -lz <whatever-youre-hoping-to-replace> \